 – Future development to include ability to support models with multiple texture resources

 – Testing and detailing import process for other modeling applications

 If you chose to help us with testing this new feature you can give us feedback through either of these channels:

 – we will be receiving bugs from within Alice if the Angry Queen is encountered so please submit.

-– You can also use our contact form to send us feedback (please select reporting a bug and the version Alice 3 Beta)
+– You can also use our contact form to send us feedback (please select reporting a bug and specify the version of Alice 3 you have installed)